leepowelldev/mongoose-validator/README.md

 Version 1.0.x has been refactored to support a simpler interface and also validator.js 3.0.x

 **NOTE**: If you were using 0.2.x with your projects please be aware that upgrading to 1.0.x will break them.
-As of validator.js 3.0.x - many of the avilable validators have been changed.
+As of validator.js 3.0.x - many of the available validators have been changed.
 For example, 'regex' validator no longer exists and has been replaced with 'matches'.

 ## Installation